Kucoin/kucoin-api-docs/source/localizable/index.html.md

 **FOK** Fill Or Kill orders are rejected if the entire size cannot be matched.

-* Note, match also refers to self trades.
+* Note that self trades belong to match as well.

-###POST ONLY###
+###POST ONLY
-The post-only flag indicates that the order should only make liquidity.
-If any part of the order results in taking liquidity, the order will be rejected and no part of it will execute.
+The post-only flag ensures that the trader always pays the maker fee and provides liquidity to the order book.
+If any part of the order is going to pay taker fee, the order will be fully rejected.

+If a post only order will get executed immediately against the existing orders (except iceberg and hidden orders) in the market, the order will be cancelled.
+If the post only order will execute against an iceberg/hidden order immediately, you will get the maker fees.

+**Notice**: The post only order cannot to be placed simultaneously with an iceberg order or hidden order.

-### HIDDEN AND ICEBERG###
+### HIDDEN AND ICEBERG

 The **Hidden** and **iceberg Orders** are two **options** in advanced settings (note: the iceberg order is a special form of the hidden order).
-You may select “Hidden” or “iceberg” as the policy when placing a limit or stop limit order.
+You may select “Hidden” or “Iceberg” when placing a limit or stop limit order.

-If you ticked “**Hidden**” when placing orders, your orders would be filled without being displayed on the orderbook.
-But please note that your order could still be viewed in the transaction history when it is filled.
+A hidden order will enter but not display on the orderbook.

-The **iceberg** order is a special form of the hidden order, it is divided into a visible portion and an invisible portion.
-The maximum visible size for an iceberg order is **20**, which means that all parts will be shown in the order book.
-The minimum visible size for an iceberg order is 1/20 of the total order amount which means that only one of the 20 parts will be displayed in the order book.

-**Note**: The minimum visible size shall be greater than the minimum order size.
+Different from the hidden order, an **iceberg order** is divided into visible portion and invisible portion.
+When placing an iceberg order, you need to set the **visible size**.
+The minimum visible size is 1/20 of the order size.
+The minimum visible size shall be greater than the minimum order size, or an error will occur.

-The visible portion of an iceberg order would be executed after being matched.
-After the execution, new portions of the iceberg order will come out until the order is fully filled.
+In a matching event, the visible portion of an iceberg order will be executed first, and another visible portion will pop up until the order is fully filled.

-Iceberg and hidden orders do not mean that they default to taker orders.
-When an iceberg order or a hidden order enters the life cycle and is immediately matched by the matching engine, then the order is a taker order.But if the order is not matched by the matching engine, the order will be treated as a maker which is waiting to be merged.
-In the meantime, the order will be a maker order after being matched, but we only charge the taker fee.
+**Note**:

-**Note**: 1)The system would charge **taker fees** for **hidden** and **iceberg orders**.2)If both "iceberg" and "hidden" are selected, your order will be filled as an **iceberg order** by default.
+- The system will charge **taker fees** for **Hidden** and **iceberg Orders**.

+- If both "Iceberg" and "Hidden" are selected, your order will be filled as an **iceberg Order** by default.

-###HOLDS###
+###HOLDS
 For limit buy orders, we will hold the needed portion from your funds (price x size of the order).
 Likewise, on sell orders, we will also hold the amount of assets that you wish to sell.
 Actual fees are assessed at the time of a trade.
 If you cancel a partially filled or unfilled order, any remaining funds will be released from being held.

 For market buy or sell orders where the funds are specified, the funds amount will be put on hold.
 If only size is specified, all of your account balance (in the quote account) will be put on hold for the duration of the market order (usually a trivially short time).

-###SELF-TRADE PREVENTION###
+###SELF-TRADE PREVENTION

-The **Self-Trade Prevention** is **an option (set as not-selected by default)** in advanced settings.
-When you specify **STP** when placing orders, your order will not fill your other orders.
-On the contrary, if you did not choose **STP** in Advanced, your order can be filled by your own orders.
+**Self-Trade Prevention** is an option in advanced settings.It is not selected by default.
+If you specify **STP** when placing orders, your order won't be matched by another one which is also yours.
+On the contrary, if **STP** is not specified in advanced, your order can be matched by another one of your own orders.

+**Market order is currently not supported for DC**.
+When the **timeInForce** is set to **FOK**, the **stp** flag will be forcely specified as **CN**.

 **Market order is currently not supported for DC**.
 When *timeInForce* is **FOK**, the stp flag will be forced to be specified as **CN**.